Last Updated: June 2026

 ⚠️ 2026 Closures to Know Before You Visit

-Lurie Garden is closed from March 2 through early July 2026 for scheduled maintenance.
+Lurie Garden is closed from March 2 through early July 2026 while crews repair the “Seam” boardwalk and its water feature.
 It’s one of the best spots in the park — plan to visit after it reopens in summer.

-Jay Pritzker Pavilion trellis is currently under renovation.
-The Great Lawn is open for events but expect some space closures and construction materials in the area.
+Jay Pritzker Pavilion trellis is under renovation.
+The Great Lawn is open for events, but expect some space closures and construction materials nearby.
 Check millenniumpark.org before your visit for the latest.

 What to See in Millennium Park